dvgis/threebox-es6/docs/Threebox.md

 This event is fired when an object changes is dragged and dropped in a different position, and only once when `map.once('mouseup'` and  `map.once('mouseout'`.
 The event can be listened at any time once the `tb.loadObj` callback method is being executed.
-An instance of the object that changes is returned in `eventArgs.detail`, and the action made during the dragging that cound be `"rotate"` if the object has been rotated on its center axis or `"translate"` if the object has been moved to other position .
+An instance of the object that changes is returned in `eventArgs.detail`, and the action made during the dragging that cound be `"rotate"` if the object has been rotated on its center axis or `"translate"`/`"altitude"` if the object has been moved to other position .

 ```js
 map.addLayer({